kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

   - Ensure that a single lower-priority pod can be preempted on the assigned node by a higher-priority pod with a `Deferred` resize.
   - Ensure that multiple lower-priority pods can be preempted to satisfy the resource deficit of a `Deferred` resize.
   - Ensure that pods with `preemptionPolicy: PreemptNever` do not trigger preemption when deferred.
-  - Ensure that when a deferred resize fits without preemption, the pod is parked in `unschedulablePods` (waiting for Kubelet actuation) without triggering binding or victim preemption.
+  - Ensure that when a deferred resize fits without preemption, the pod completes the scheduling cycle through `Bind` and exits the scheduling queue without creating a `Binding` object or triggering victim preemption.
   - Ensure that when a node disables resize preemption via `spec.podPreemptionPolicy.disableResizePreemption`, preemption is bypassed and the deferred pod remains parked without victim eviction.
   - Ensure that double preemption is prevented during long graceful termination periods (a terminating victim pod suppresses further preemption for the resizing pod).
   - Ensure that restarting the scheduler while a victim is terminating preserves preemption suppression until the victim is completely deleted.